pmean/build-website/text/06/InformationSource.md

 commented in the second book about this problem

-> *People like examples of an opponent\'s bad statistics, but they
+> *People like examples of an opponent's bad statistics, but they
-> don\'t care to have their own numbers criticized because, they worry,
+> don't care to have their own numbers criticized because, they worry,
 > people might get the wrong idea: criticizing my statistics might lead
-> someone to question my larger argument, so let\'s focus on the other
+> someone to question my larger argument, so let's focus on the other
-> guy\'s errors and downplay mine.*
+> guy's errors and downplay mine.*

-This is not to say that you shouldn\'t consider the source as you evaluate a fact.
+This is not to say that you shouldn't consider the source as you evaluate a fact.
 There is empirical evidence that conflicts of interest, especially financial conflicts of interest, tend to lead to distortions of the facts.
 I discuss conflict of interest in several places on my